 Think we are talking a load of old cobblers?
 Check these facts out and follow the links to independent research and reports.

-First of all, read this report from Herefordshire Council (Yes!
+First of all, read this report on Modern Transport Planning and then compare it with the drastically outdated Transport plan from Herefordshire Council (Yes!
 Their own report!) and ask yourself a few questions like:

-- Just how will business benefit from the Bypass being on the opposite of town to the main industrial estate?
+Just how will business benefit from the Bypass being on the opposite side of town to the main industrial estate?

 Now, why not have a gander at how Highways England is planning to concrete over the countryside instead of improving public transport and data connections that would help us share lifts and work closer to home.
 Then look at this crucial report on the impact of road building.

 Would it surprise you to learn the Councils main infrastructure consultant Balfour Beatty owned Parsons Brinkerhoff when it was awarded the job to review the 2010 Amey report on the Hereford Relief Road Options in 2011.
 Balfour Beatty bought it in 2009 and sold it in 2014 which raises questions about the independence of this report.

 Here are the supposedly independent reports that justify the Bypass: The 2011 Parsons Brinkerhoff Review of the Hereford Relief Road Technical Studies, and here is the Transport Strategic Phasing Study 2014.
 You will find that it is not clear cut and many additional recommendations are made for a comprehensive analysis of options.

 And finally, here is the report on the Council's final announcement of the Red Route for the Bypass, and their justification for not allowing the public to digest, challenge or have their decision properly scrutinised, even by their own scrutiny committee!